Big Huge Games brings History Channel weapons into DomiNations mobile game

-Nexon and its mobile-game studio Big Huge Games are teaming up with History (the creator of the History Chanel) to bring iconic weapons showcased on television to the DomiNations mobile strategy game.
+Nexon and its mobile game studio Big Huge Games are teaming up with History (the creator of the History Chanel) to bring iconic weapons showcased on television to the DomiNations mobile strategy game.

 The weapons of the History Channel show Forged in Fire will appear in the mobile battlefields of DomiNations.
 For seven consecutive new episodes, Forged in Fire will see the weapons from the competition’s world-class bladesmiths integrated into DomiNations, giving players a chance to unlock the historical soldiers equipped with the unique weapons that “changed the course of history.”